alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-26-ruling-on-joining-tabligi-jamaat.md

 ---
+group2: true
+hijri: Dhul-Hijjah 5, 1441
+lang: en
 layout: post
-title: "Ruling on joining Jama'at Tabligh"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17776, Question 2"
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17776, Question 2
-category: [sects,sufism]
+summary: The acts of the group you mentioned count as Bid'ahs (innovations in religion).
+  You are not allowed to join them unless they adhere to the teachings stated in the Book of Allah and in the Sunnah and stop observing Bid'ah in deeds, words and beliefs.
-tags: [alifta]
+tags:
-hijri: "Dhul-Hijjah 5, 1441"
-lang: en
+- alifta
+title: Ruling on joining Jama'at Tabligh
 translation: false
-summary: "The acts of the group you mentioned count as Bid'ahs (innovations in religion).
-You are not allowed to join them unless they adhere to the teachings stated in the Book of Allah and in the Sunnah and stop observing Bid'ah in deeds, words and beliefs."
-group2: true
 ---

 ### Question: